Shopify/polaris/src/components/ResourceList/README.md

 Shortcut actions on resource list items must:

-- Be present on the resource’s details page so they’re accessible without a mouse.
+- Be present on the resource’s show page so they’re accessible without a mouse.

 Shortcut actions should: